 - The repayments process is simple as repayments will be deducted automatically from your pay packet through the tax system.

 - Interest on your loan will be applied to your loan at RPI (the Retail Price Index) plus 3%.
-In September RPI will rise to 3.1%, so the total interest applied to your loan will be 6.1% while you are studying, and up until the April after you leave university.
+RPI is currently 3.1%, but is expected to rise to 3.3% from September, so the total interest applied to your loan will be 6.3% while you are studying, and up until the April after you leave university.

 Payment options for self-funding part-time students

 If you are not taking out a Tuition Fee Loan, there are three payment options available: